Change to another of our global sites.

 At a glance

-In recent years, the live experience in stadiums has become more and more entwined with the online experience.
-Visitors expect to be able to make calls, send images and stream videos whenever they feel like it, regardless of how many other fans are doing the same things at the same time.
-They expect venues to provide rich, engaging digital content, smart wayfinding, e-commerce options and interactive experiences directly to their phones or through kiosk solutions and signage.
+In recent years, the integration of live stadium experiences with the digital realm has grown significantly.
+Visitors now expect the ability to make calls, share images, and stream videos whenever they desire, regardless of simultaneous activities of other fans.
+They want venues to deliver immersive digital content, smart navigation, e-commerce choices and interactive experiences directly to their mobile devices or through kiosk solutions and signage.

-Seamless connectivity makes it possible to provide rich, engaging event content and interactive digital experiences.
+Seamless connectivity facilitates the provision of rich, engaging event content and interactive digital experiences.

-In our new whitepaper titled ‘Technology enablers for stadiums of the future’, we explore how stadiums are evolving with advanced digital infrastructure at their heart, and how cutting-edge public and private networks are changing the game on the field, in the seats and behind the scenes.
+In our new whitepaper titled ‘Technology enablers for stadiums of the future’, we delve into the transformative journey of stadiums, where cutting-edge digital infrastructure takes centre stage.
+Discover how state-of-the-art public and private networks are revolutionising the game both on and off the field, from the stands to the backstage.

 Key takeaways